 - 2 ounces fresh goat cheese, crumbled

 - Sprinkle steaks with pepper.
-In a large skillet, cook steaks in oil over medium heat for 4-6 minutes on each side or until meat reaches desired doneness (for medium-rare, a thermometer should read 145°; medium, 160°; well-done, 170°).
+In a large skillet, cook steaks in oil over medium heat for 4-6 minutes on each side or until meat reaches desired doneness (for medium-rare, a meat thermometer should read 145°; medium, 160°; well-done, 170°).
 Remove to a baking sheet and keep warm.

 - Reduce heat to low; add the shallots, Cognac and peppercorns, stirring to loosen browned bits from pan.
 Stir in wine and broth.
 Bring to a boil over medium heat; cook until liquid is reduced to 1/2 cup.